awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 ## Modifying an option setting<a name="USER_WorkingWithOptionGroups.ModifyOption"></a>

 After you have added an option that has modifiable option settings, you can modify the settings at any time\.
 If you change options or option settings in an option group, those changes are applied to all DB instances that are associated with that option group\.
-For more information on what settings are available for the various options, see the documentation for your specific engine listed at [Working with option groups](#USER_WorkingWithOptionGroups)\.
+For more information on what settings are available for the various options, see the documentation for your engine in [Working with option groups](#USER_WorkingWithOptionGroups)\.

 Option group changes must be applied immediately in two cases:
 + When you add an option that adds or updates a port value, such as the `OEM` option\.